 - It takes more effort to start testing things with Internal as they require you to submit a real work email address, unlike Retool, where you can just sign-up and start the testing.

-- Retool provides a community and a library of videos to learn, while Internal has only a documentation
+- Retool provides a community and a library of videos to learn, while Internal has only documentation.

-Both Internal and Retool are focused only on internal applications and are quite similar in many parameters.
-Having a bit smaller number of integrations available than Retool, Internal makes it up by providing a no-code platform for non-tech builders to build and manage internal tools with ease.
+Both Internal and Retool are focused only on internal applications and are quite similar in many ways.
+Having a bit smaller number of integrations available than Retool, Internal makes up for it by providing a no-code platform for non-tech builders to build and manage internal tools with ease.

 Appsmith is a great open-source alternative to Retool.
 So if you're not a stranger to GitHub, you should consider it as your main choice.

 - Big Github community

 - Robust UI builder